-5.1.1 Model estimation procedure
+4.1.1 Model estimation procedure

-The models estimate unfished spawning biomass SSB0, survey catchability q, annual year class strength (YCS) and the parameters of the selectivity functions for the survey and sub-fisheries (see 5.1.2).
+The models estimate unfished spawning biomass SSB_0 , annual year class strength (YCS) and the parameters of the selectivity functions for sub-fisheries.
 Initially, free parameters and their covariance are estimated by maximum posterior density (MPD).
 These estimates are used as starting point for Monte Carlo Markov Chains (MCMCs) sampling.
 For the MCMCs, the first 500 000 iterations were dismissed (burn-in), and every 1000th sample taken from the 1 million iterations (thin).
 MCMC produce posterior distribution for the free parameters and state-space.
 It also includes uncertainty.
 Convergence of the chains can be tested to confirm estimations.